-Interpersonal and Emotional Development
+Interpersonal And Emotional Development

 You also need to be wary of the amount of time your baby is in her exersaucer compared to the amount of time she spends playing with you.

-What to Consider When Choosing an Exersaucer
+What To Consider When Choosing An Exersaucer

 Most exersaucers have a similar basic design.
 A big disk with a bunch of toys.
 But there are a few features to look out for that can make one model most suitable for you and your baby:

-Safety, Reliability, and Durability
+Safety, Reliability, And Durability

-Exersaucers are typically very safe, but you still want to make sure the brand is reliable and that there are no small pieces that can come off and cause your baby to choke.
+An exersaucer is typically very safe, but you still want to make sure the brand is reliable and that there are no small pieces that can come off and cause your baby to choke.

 Having a good mix of noise makers, mirrors, fine motor skill-focused toys, and movement (turning and/or jumping) is best for a well-rounded and entertaining exersaucer.